Julyan Holmes

-Julyan Holmes is a Cornish scholar and poet.
+Julyan Holmes (20/11/1948 - 17/08/2024) was a Cornish scholar and poet.
 Born in 1948, Holmes has worked on such topics as Cornish placenames, the Prophecy of Merlin of John of Cornwall, and the writings of the Penwith School.

-He is a member of Gorseth Kernow under the Bardic name of Blew Melen ('Yellow Hair').
+He was married to Loveday Carlyon, former leader of Mebyon Kernow, and was a member of Gorseth Kernow under the Bardic name of Blew Melen ('Yellow Hair').